craigdavey306/tic-tac-toe/README.md

 # Tic-Tac-Toe

-Tic-Tac-Toe game written in ReactJS.
+Tic-Tac-Toe game written in ReactJS with TypeScript.